Overview

 • Assigned job code: Nurse I

-• Position wage rate: blank
+• Position base wage rate: blank

 Result: